kuanalex/amex/AMEX-CPD-503-520.md

 ```

-After these steps, confirm that Db2 can start and then once you can connect to Db2, use the below commands for the automation to pick up the fix

-Run the below commands as Db2 instance owner to take the backup of the container tags, as this backup will be used to restore the container tags when the pod starts again:
+After these steps, confirm that Db2 can start and then once you can connect to Db2, run the below commands as Db2 instance owner to take the backup of the container tags, as this backup will be used to restore the container tags when the pod starts again:

 ```
 sudo rsync -rdgop \--numeric-ids \--checksum \--exclude \'\*TLB\' \--exclude \'\*TDA\' \--exclude \'\*TBA\'